 - Are you getting a promotion every 2-3 years?

-- Are you learning any new skills that can be used in other jobs?
+- Are you learning new skills regularly?

 - Are you getting above-average pay raises?